twbs/bootstrap/site/content/docs/4.3/forms/validation.md

 ---
 layout: docs
 title: Validation
-description: ...
+description: Provide valuable, actionable feedback to your users with HTML5 form validation, via browser default behaviors or custom styles and JavaScript.
 group: forms
 toc: true
 ---

-Provide valuable, actionable feedback to your users with HTML5 form validation–[available in all our supported browsers](https://caniuse.com/#feat=form-validation).
-Choose from the browser default validation feedback, or implement custom messages with our built-in classes and starter JavaScript.

 {{< callout warning >}}
 We currently recommend using custom validation styles, as native browser default validation messages are not consistently exposed to assistive technologies in all browsers (most notably, Chrome on desktop and mobile).